jonross/kugl/README.md

 ## Rationale

-`jq` is awesome, but... can you select and join without looking at the manual?
+`jq` is awesome, but... can you join and group without looking at the manual?
 Do you know by rote the hierarchical data layout of all your Kubernetes resources?
 Can you easily do math on numeric resource fields that are presented non-numerically, like "500Mi" of memory or "200m" CPUs or "2024-11-01T12:34:56Z"?
 Can you intuit the correct status of a pod from its JSON, equivalent to the STATUS column from `kubectl get pods`?